channelCS/Audio-Vision/Parallel_CNN/Readme.md

 ### Model

 The model here extracts feature maps using convolution layers followed by pooling and stacked recurrent layers(lstm/GRU).
 We create a class instance and save it in `miz`.
-We use `softmax` as the last activation because **GIVE REASON**
+We use `softmax` as the last activation.

 ```python
 miz=aud_model.Functional_Model(model='TCNN',dimx=dimx,dimy=dimy,num_classes=15,act1='relu',act2='relu',act3='sigmoid',input_neurons=500,dropout=0.1,nb_filter=100,filter_length=3)